 And while six out of 10 members said their decision to join the gym was influenced by the number of group exercise classes available, perhaps one of the most surprising findings was that four of those members specifically named the availability of virtual classes as an influencing factor in their decision to join.

-The evidence is there: offering virtual fitness classes directly correlates with higher levels of customer acquisition, engagement and retention.
+The evidence is show that offering virtual fitness boosts member retention and directly correlates with higher levels of customer acquisition and engagement.